SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-Suggestions2.md

 ## Overview

 The `searchBarSuggestions(_:)` modifier sets a static list of `SearchBarSuggestion` objects for the `SearchBar`.
-Available on iOS, visionOS, and macOS, it provides a fixed set of suggestions for the user.
+Available on iOS, iPadOS, visionOS, and macOS, it provides a fixed set of suggestions for the user.

 ## Parameters